Lin-Jiong-HDU/shared_clipboard_client/README.md

    - **Clear History**: Clear the clipboard history.
    - **Refresh Status**: Update the connection and device status.

-3. Exit the application by selecting the `Exit` option or pressing `q`.
+3. Exit the application by pressing `0`.

+> [!IMPORTANT]
+> Please start the shared clipboard server first, then modify the API in `client/api.py`.\
+> Link to shared clipboard server rep [SharedClipboard](https://github.com/Lin-Jiong-HDU/shared_clipboard).

 ## Project Structure